pspete/psPAS/docs/collections/_commands/Set-PASAccount.md

 When using the Gen1 API:

+- It is not supported in Privilege Cloud
 - All of the account's property details MUST be passed to the function.
 - Any current properties of the account not sent as part of the request will be removed from the account.